Appropriations Club Handbook

 1. SGC will fund no more than two meals per day, with a maximum of $25 per meal.

-3. SGC will not fund a contract that is already signed because is a form of retroactive funding and SGC will not be able to fund the expense.
+3. SGC will not fund a contract that is already signed, as that is a form of retroactive funding.

 3. SGC will not fund non-specific items with no specific association.
 Such items include overage charge covers, risk management, or miscellaneous items.
 These items are not specific to one category and are not guaranteed expenses.